 “I hope they do.”
 He gestured over his shoulder toward the sanctuary with his thumb.”

 “I’m not sorry, Theo.
-They’ve never been nice to either of us.
+They’ve kept us captive and killed the others.
 Death is too good for them.”

-“I know but I don’t want to wish it on them.
-I would rather they are taken alive… They should pay for their crimes in this life.”
+“I know, but I don’t want to wish it on them.
+I would rather the fuckers were taken alive.
+They should pay for their crimes in this life.”

 “Shhhh.
 Milo, don’t… Don’t become them.”
 I reached for his hand.
 “We’ll shelter here together, ok?
-And if… no when we make it out of here, we’ll be able to be together.”
+And if… No, WHEN we make it out of here, we’ll be able to be together for real.”

-Tears streaked down his cheeks and I reached out with my free hand to wipe them away.
-It was technically forbidden for us to touch each other this way but we were already basically shunned and mostly ignored.
-As long as we held up our work detail and didn’t draw too much attention no one would come looking for us.
-I didn’t mind.
-It was only in these small stolen moments that we did more than just survive.
+Tears streaked down his cheeks, and I reached out with my free hand to wipe them away.
+We were forbidden to touch each other at all, much less so intimately, but the world was ending, and no one was here to stop us.
+I savored the touch of his flesh.
+It was only in these small stolen moments when we did more than just survive.

-He leaned into me and I let go of his hand and put my arms around him, allowing his full, muscular frame to collapse into me.
-I held him.
+He leaned into me, and I let go of his hand and put my arms around him, allowing his full, muscular frame to collapse into me.
+I held him as if our lives depended on it.
 Comforting Milo was my thing.
-Keeping me hopeful was his.
+Giving me hope was his gift to me.